Do you remember when you were little and you had all these plans and dreams for your life?

 What do you do when you are trying your very best to live according to God’s word, trust Him with your life and trust Him with the outcome?

 Do you get angry with God?
-Do you quit believing and trusting God’s plan?
-Do you become depressed?
+Have you ever quit trusting that God has a plan?
+Is it easy to become depressed?

 There are several people in the Bible who experienced this.
 I have read these stories over and over but it is not until the last few years that their stories have really come alive to me.